KhushJani/Football-Data-Analytics---End-to-End-Data-Pipeline/README.md

 # Football-Data-Analytics---End-to-End-Data-Pipeline

-This Python-based project crawls data from Wikipedia using Apache Airflow, cleans it and pushes it Azure Data Lake for processing.
+This project implements a comprehensive data pipeline for football analytics, leveraging Python, Apache Airflow, and Azure Data Lake.
+The system automates data extraction from Wikipedia, cleans and transforms the data, and stores it in Azure Data Lake for further processing and analysis.
+The pipeline is designed for scalability and integration with various data visualization tools such as Databricks, Power BI, Tableau, and Looker Studio.

 ## System Architecture